abesto/meautocraft/README.md

 gitget abesto meautocraft main downloads/meautocraft
 ```

 That's it, you're good to go!
-Run `startup` (or reboot the computer) to get things rolling.
+Run `startup` (or reboot the computer) to get things rolling. `meautocraft` will now ensure the items you requested are stockpiled to the amount you requested every few seconds.
+See below for how to set the number of items you want.

-## Usage
+## How It Works

 Autocrafting runs on second tab.
 You can click through there to check on logs / errors.
 The attached screen will also switch to showing red error text if something goes wrong.

+The attached monitor is updated with the stockpile status, with items being crafted always sorted to the top - so that you always see them, even if you have more items to stockpile than available lines on the monitor.

+## Usage

 The startup script will change the directory of your shell to `meautocraft`, so your prompt should be `meautocraft>`.
 It also sets up completions for `stockpile` and `get`.
 From here, you can: